Lang Park: Redevelopment

 A month later on 7 October the stadium hosted a 1–1 friendly soccer game between Australia and Paraguay in which Tony Vidmar, Stan Lazaridis, Zeljko Kalac and goal scorer Tony Popovic all retired from international soccer.

 On 8 November 2006, a crowd of 44,358 saw the Great Britain national rugby league team play against Australia for the last time.

+In 2009, the stadium was ranked 2nd to Cardiff's Millennium Stadium and more highly than London's Twickenham Stadium.

-On Wednesday 13 and Thursday 14 December, the stadium hosted its first music concert since the 1980s and the stadium's redevelopment when Robbie Williams performed in front of two 52,413 sell-out crowds during his "Close Encounters" tour of Australia, and was the venue for the U2 360 tour in December 2010.
+On 13 and 14 December 2006, the stadium hosted its first music concert since the 1980s and the stadium's redevelopment when Robbie Williams performed in front of two sell-out crowds during his "Close Encounters" tour of Australia, and was the venue for the U2 360° Tour in December 2010.
 That same month the stadium hosted Bon Jovi as part of The Circle Tour.

 The Stadium was also the site of the 2011 A-League Grand Final, drawing a crowd of over 50,000.
 The match was one of the most dramatic in A-League history, with the Brisbane Roar scoring two goals in the last five minutes to level the scores with the Central Coast Mariners after several hundred home supporters had left the stadium early, many returning after hearing the stadium erupt while waiting for the train.
 The Roar went on to win 4–2 in the penalty shootout, making for an incredible victory.

 The stadium is also home to the Lang Park Police Citizens Youth Club.

 American Singer-Songwriter Taylor Swift played at Suncorp Stadium for her Red Tour on 7 December 2013.

 In September 2016, it was announced that the video screens, originally installed in 2003, would be replaced.
 Construction started on the new video screens in March 2017 and was finished in early May 2017 in time for an NRL double header.